Minimum requirements

 Where notice of termination has been given, the employment relationship will come to an end upon the expiry of the notice period.

-The notice period must be the same for both parties and shall be at least two months.
+The notice period must be the same for both parties and shall be either at least two months or in certain specific cases only one month (breaches of obligations or failure to meet job requirements).
 The notice period may be extended as well, but only by agreement between the employer and the employee; this agreement must be in writing.

-Under the Labour Code, the notice period shall start to run on the first day of the calendar month following delivery of the notice and come to an end upon the expiry of the last day of the relevant calendar month.
+Under the Labour Code, the notice period shall begin on the day of delivery of the notice to the other side and come to an end on the day that corresponds numerically to the date of commencement of the notice period.
+If there is no such calendar day in a month (e.g. if notice is given on 31 December but February has only 28 days), the notice period ends on the last day of the relevant month.